HL7/fhir-shorthand/input/pagecontent/reference.md

 Whenever the shortcut rule is applied, the value on the right side SHALL **entirely replace** any previous value of the CodeableConcept on the left side.
 Any previous value(s) in the CodeableConcept are cleared.

 Assignment rules MAY be used to set any part of a CodeableConcept.
-For example, to set the top-level text of a CodeableConcept, the FSH expression is:
+For example, to set the top-level `text` attribute of a CodeableConcept, the FSH expression is:

 ```
 * <CodeableConcept>.text = "{string}"